REPORTS & TECHNICAL PAPERS

 Michael Lawrence and Megan Shipman

-This report explores how polycrisis analysis can help us navigate through polycrisis and pursue "positive pathways" to better futures.
+A report exploring how polycrisis analysis can help us navigate through polycrisis and pursue "positive pathways" to better futures.

-This handbook explains how to read and draw a causal loop diagrams (CLD) — a systems mapping technique that helps us to think through our mental model of a system, increase our understanding of a system, and communicate our knowledge to others.
+A handbook explaining how to read and draw a causal loop diagram, a systems-mapping technique for thinking through our mental model of a system and communicating our knowledge to others.

 Introduction to Polycrisis Analysis